JorisDebien/EngineeringManagementResources/README.md

 <br>

 # Agile Frameworks
 > Complete scaling frameworks with their own variations on & additions to Scrum.
+I do NOT recommend copy-pasting these to your org.

 - DAD  - https://www.pmi.org/disciplined-agile
 - SAFe - https://www.scaledagileframework.com/